time-series-machine-learning/tsml-eval/README.md

-# estimator-evaluation
+# tsmlPy-estimator-evaluation

-Evaluation tools for classification, regression and clustering using the sktime package.
+Evaluation tools for classification, regression and clustering algorithms built on the sktime package.

 Installation
 ------------